CodecoolGlobal/tech-interview-workbook-kisfelix1/docs/module_web_with_python.md

 ### DevOps

 #### Why is it good to use a package manager software?

+because you dont have to manage your packages by hand but automated and more quickly, more securely (no typos )

 #### Why is it good to use a virtual environment for a project?

+because you can define a vertain requirement to a specific project, and can handle different version of software than other computers, or even yours have.
+The project will become independent of current newest version of softwares

 Because this way you can simulate different version of support programs than what's on your computer And because this way you can ensure that you work with the proper version - requirements.txt you can specify which version

 ### Networks

 #### What kind of HTTP status codes do you know?